Comparative evaluation of future collider options: Future collider options at cern for operation starting in 2045--2050

 Operating the fully installed~\SI{380}{\GeV}~\acrshort{clic} accelerator complex at lower energy $E$ results in lower luminosity, expected to scale roughly as $E^3$~\cite{Brunner:2022usy}, though detailed performance studies have not been performed for operation at the Z-pole with a \SI{380}{\GeV} configuration~\cite{Brunner:2022usy}).
 An installation of just the linac needed for operating at lower energies and an appropriately adapted beam delivery system, would result in higher luminosities though this can only be implemented at the very beginning of the first stage, or during the transition to the second stage.
 In both cases additional set-up time would be required.
 At the Z-pole, \SIrange[range-units=single,range-phrase={ and }]{7.5}{135}{\per\femto\barn} can be achieved per year with an unmodified and a modified collider, respectively.

 \paragraph*{\acrshort{fccee}}

-The~\acrlong{fcc} integrated programme starts with a luminosity-frontier \epem machine (\acrshort{fccee}) spanning \acrshort{com} energies from below the Z pole, over the WW pair threshold and ZH production peak, to beyond the top-pair production threshold, later evolving to an energy-frontier hadron collider (\acrshort{fcchh})~\cite{bib:FCC-MidTermReportFull,bib:FCCee_ESPP2026}.
+The~\acrlong{fcc} integrated programme begins with a luminosity-frontier \epem machine (\acrshort{fccee}) spanning \acrshort{com}\ energies from below the Z pole, over the WW pair threshold and ZH production peak, to beyond the top-pair production threshold, later evolving to an energy-frontier hadron collider (\acrshort{fcchh}), as described in Ref.~\cite{ bib:FCCee_ESPP2026}.
 The presently proposed schedule of the~\acrshort{fcc} programme foresees 14 years of \acrshort{fccee} physics operation and 25 years of \acrshort{fcchh} operation, interleaved with a shutdown of 10 years to dismantle the lepton collider and install the hadron collider in the~\acrshort{fcc} tunnel.